Mhdi-kr/next-markdown-blog/posts/static-blog-with-notion-cms.md

 ## Sky is the limit!

 You can do all sorts of cool things with Markdown files!
-You can hide any metadata inside your Markdown files called _Frontmatter_.
-Your markdown parser will provide you with it and you can use it to embed dates, tags or arbitrary static state to your blog posts!
+You can hide any metadata inside it files called _Frontmatter_.
+Your markdown parser will provide it to you and you can use it to embed dates, tags or arbitrary static state in your blog posts!

 Using that state in React, you can conditionally hide/show your posts, render tags or dates, etc!
 Sky's the limit.

 ## Generating static HTML, CSS and JS files

-By using the `next export` command line, we can render all the HTML, CSS and JS files we need for the website to be up and running without a runtime, in the `/out` directory.
-This is great because this is what we need for Github pages!
+By using the `next export` command in the terminal, we can render all the HTML, CSS and JS files we need for the website to be up and running without a runtime in the `/out` directory.
+This is great because this is all we need for Github pages!

 ## Publishing changes without hassle
 Let's publish the generated files to Github Pages.
-I use the `gh-pages` CLI utility, available on NPM, to publish the static files to a specific branch.
+I use the `gh-pages` CLI utility,[ available on NPM](https://www.npmjs.com/package/gh-pages), to publish the static files to a specific branch.